 9 Steps to a Successful Reverse Auction

 In my last couple of posts, I’ve shared the stories of two companies who achieved eye-opening results running reverse auctions through Coupa’s Sourcing Quick Start program.
 A reverse auction is like a standard auction (also called a forward auction) except instead of several buyers submitting increasingly higher bids to one seller, several sellers submit increasingly low bids to one buyer.
 Running a reverse auction saves buyers time and money by engaging all potential suppliers simultaneously in a fast-paced highly structured contest for your business.
 Reverse auctions should be a key piece of any sourcing program.
-Here are some best practices to help you get really good at running reverse auctions.
+Here are some ways to implement one of the best strategic sourcing best practices: running an effective reverse auction.

 1. Study the marketplace

 The first thing to do is determine whether a reverse auction is the right approach for whatever it is you’re sourcing.
 There are two factors to consider: The marketplace and your place in it.

 Study the marketplace for the item or service you’re looking to buy.
 Is it a buyer’s market or a seller’s market?
 Let’s say for example you’re a retailer sourcing toys.
 You’ll probably be engaged primarily with overseas manufacturers.
 In a seller’s market, many of these manufacturers will already be busy — maybe because it’s June and they’re already at capacity with holiday orders.
 If yours is a smaller order — you need 500 toys and they’re used to making them by the thousands — your business may not be compelling to them.
 In that case, a reverse auction may not draw enough competitors to be productive, or what competitors there are may not be motivated to give you a great price.